• Skip to primary navigation

 This Lamb Curry meets all of the requirements for a fabulous recipe:

-• it makes a large amount so you can enjoy leftovers for another meal or two
+• it makes a large amount so you can enjoy leftovers for another meal or two.

-• it's full of vegetables -- woohoo!
+• it's full of vegetables - woohoo!

-MORE RECIPES LIKE THIS YOU'LL LOVE:
+MORE INSTANT POT RECIPES YOU'LL LOVE:

 • Instant Pot Salsa Chicken